AbdulMustfa/PongGame/README.md

 # PongGame
-This is a virtual Game.devloped using java and java Swing GUI.
+This is a virtual Java swing GUI based Game.